 - Press the power button five times to turn on the device

 - Use the plus and minus buttons to adjust the temperature.

 - Once the temperature has been set, hold the power button to start the heating process.

 - Once heating is complete, inhale from the mouthpiece.

 Temperature Range: The temperature can be set in single-degree increments from 200°F to 428°F.

 Cleaning and Maintenance

-Vaporizer Performance: The Gaia only takes about twenty seconds to heat up, which is pretty quick for a dry herb vape.
-It also has a pretty low draw resistance, plus, it never gets too hot to the touch, even at higher temperatures.
+The Gaia only takes about twenty seconds to heat up, which is pretty quick for a dry herb vape.
+It also has a low draw resistance, plus the body never gets hot, even at higher temperatures.
 After each session, the herbs were cashed, which indicates that the herbs were efficiently and evenly vaped.

 Battery Performance: The battery has a capacity of 2200 mAh and can last for about two hours of average use, which is quite good for a portable vape.
-Unfortunately, it takes about three to four hours to charge, which, needless to say, is a little on the long side.
+Unfortunately, it takes about three to four hours to charge, which is a little on the long side.

 After two years of use, I must say this is a decent mid-tier vape for beginners who tend to travel more and do solo covert sessions.
 The Gaia’s compactness, durable build quality, ease of use, and above-average vapor quality make it a suitable choice for a portable vape.
 However, there are some cons to using this device, such as the fragile heating chamber, below-average recharge time, and the vapor could be harsh on higher temp settings.
 So if you’re looking for a premium quality vape that can withstand intense sessions, the Crafty+ | Mighty (Review | Buy) are definitely the top-tier choices.